asheshwor/climate-nepal/README.md

 Rainfall data
 ----------
-For rainfall data, each file in the dataset consists of one year of rainfall records with each line represented by day of year (DOY) and rainfall for the corresponding DOY in millimeters (mm).
+For rainfall data, each file in the dataset consists of one year of rainfall records with each line represented by day of year (DOY) and rainfall for the corresponding DOY in millimetres (mm).
 The DOY ranges from 1 to 365 during non-leap years and from 1 to 366 in leap years.
 Missing data is denoted by string 'DNA' and 'trace amount of rainfall' is marked by string 'T'.

 Format for rainfall data: